mladjone/angular-learn/README.md

 $ node server.js
 ```

-Point your browser to [a link](http://localhost:3000) and you should have the application running.
+Point your browser to [http://localhost:3000](http://localhost:3000) and you should have the application running.